Nicole Saphier: Personal life

+She is married to Paul Saphier, an endovascular neurosurgeon, whom she met in medical school; they have two sons together.

 Books

 Saphier is the author of the national best-selling book Make America Healthy Again: How Bad Behavior and Big Government Caused a Trillion Dollar Crisis.
 In the book, Saphier submits that "by getting healthier, we can reduce the astronomical cost of treatment.
 We don't need socialized medicine--we need to take better care of ourselves."

 She has also written Panic Attack: Playing Politics with Science in the Fight Against COVID-19, claiming that politicians have distorted the science around COVID-19 in order to score points against their opponents.